 12. Easter Sidewalk Chalk

 This egg chalk comes in pastel colors and is a fun spin on classic sidewalk chalk.
-My kids love outdoor time, and every time we have chalk around, it’s the activity of choice!
+My kids love outdoor time; every time we have chalk around, it’s the activity of choice.

-You can also keep the carton and turn it into a DIY craft idea or activity.
+You can keep the egg carton and turn it into a DIY craft idea or activity.
 Check out some ideas from the blog Toddler Approved.